lorre-huggan/lorre-huggan/README.md

 ## 💾 Technology

-HTML, CSS, JavaScript, React, Adobe Photoshop, Figma, Davinci Resolve, Git, GitHub, Linux, Firebase, NPM, Terminal.
+HTML, CSS, JavaScript, React, NextJs, Styled-Components, Sass, Adobe Photoshop, Figma, Davinci Resolve, Git, GitHub, Linux, Firebase, NPM, Terminal.

-## 📞 How to reach me
+## 📫 How to reach me

 Feel free to contact me for collaborations or work opportunities. lorre.huggan@protonmail.com

-🌱 I’m currently learning ...
-Shopify Theme Development

 <!--
 **lorre-huggan/lorre-huggan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.